yarcat/playground/geom/README.md

 hopefully still something pleasant to toy around with.

 I don't remove any unsuccessful experiments here.
-So there are few packages that I don't expect to be touched e.g. `body`, `demo`, `simulation` and `ui`.
+So there are few packages that I don't expect to be touched.
+I did my best to move them to `old` package.
-Most of the current development is made inside of the `app` sub-package.
-It should be your entry point in case you wanna track the progress (which isn't too rapid as I also have a job and my personal life).
+Most of current development is made inside of the `app` sub-package.
+And it should be your entry point in case you wanna track the progress (which isn't too rapid as I also have my personal life, a job and VR to waste time on).

 [Golang]: https://golang.org/
 [Box2D]: https://box2d.org/